dotnet/csharplang/proposals/primary-constructors.md

 - Member lookup of `E.I` yields a member group containing instance and static members at the same time.
 Extension methods applicable to the receiver type are treated as instance methods for the purpose of this check.
 - If `E` is treated as a simple name, rather than a type name, it would refer to a primary constructor parameter and would capture the parameter into the state of the enclosing type.

+### Double storage warning

+If a primary constructor parameter is passed to the base and *also* captured, there's a high risk that it is inadvertently stored twice in the object.

+Compiler will produce a warning for `in` or by value argument in a `class_base` `argument_list` when all the following conditions are true:
+- The argument represents an implicit or explicit identity conversion of a primary constructor parameter;
+- The argument is not part of an expanded `params` argument;
+- The primary constructor parameter is captured into the state of the enclosing type.

 ## Primary constructors on records

 With this proposal, records no longer need to separately specify a primary constructor mechanism.
 Instead, record (class and struct) declarations that have primary constructors would follow the general rules, with these simple additions: